-I'm interested in the topic of perception and how our minds work.
-For this reason I created a graphic visualising the process of how we perceive physical stimuli and then create mental concepts of things.
-Concepts are mental summaries of common characteristics of objects, people and events and they make us understand the world around us.
+I'm interested in the topic of perception and how the mind works.
+For this reason I created a graphic visualising the process of how we perceive the world and then create mental concepts of things.
+Concepts are mental abstractions of common characteristics of objects, people and events.
+I wanted to create a vivid piece of work that can be printed on t-shirts and other merchandising.

 The graphic is about the division of the human brain.
 While the structures are complicated and have scientific names, I focused on what a regular person really needs to know about human nature - the division into three evolutionary parts: reptilian brain controlling vital functions, limbic system creating emotions and feelings, and cortex responsible for human thoughts and thinking.
 This version was a preliminary stage to creating the next graphic below.